mad4869/poke-search/README.md

 ## API

-This project is using the Pokemon API from [PokeAPI](https://pokeapi.co/).
+This project uses the Pokemon API from [PokeAPI](https://pokeapi.co/).

 ## Setup